rohan-rodrigues/iDEA-Website-Old/README.md

 # iDEA-Website
-This is the official website for the non profit organization iDEA (Innovative Development By Entrepreneurs Association).
+This is the website for the non profit organization iDEA (Innovative Development By Entrepreneurs Association).